 - 1. Full-time Faculty (Bargaining Unit) Position A full-time position in the bargaining unit represented by AAUP as defined in Article 1. - 2.
 Academic Administrator The Academic Vice President, Divisional Deans and Associate Deans, Directors of Academic departments, or such equivalent positions as may be established. - 3.
 Hiring Manager The person authorized by the Administration to make the final recommendation of the candidate to receive an offer of employment. - 4.
 New Position An approved position not reflected in the current year budget complement. - 5.
 Vacant Position An approved position which is reflected in the budget complement, which may have been vacated due to death, resignation, retirement, non-renewal, termination, or reassignment. - 6.
+Frozen Position a position that is approved but is not reflected in the current budget complement for financial reasons. - 7.
 Position Description A written job description that outlines the duties and responsibilities of a position, kept on file and for public record for each position at the College.
 Generic descriptions of similar positions may be used where applicable. - a.
 When a new position is created, the hiring manager, in conjunction with the Director of Human Resources, shall create a position description. - b.
-In the case of new or vacant faculty positions, the Dean shall consult with the faculty Program Chair, other program faculty, and other divisional and/or department stakeholders in developing the position description. - 7.
-Position Opening Announcement A written description of the qualifications, requirements, and responsibilities associated with a new or vacant position, used to inform and attract internal and/or external candidates for the position. - 8.
-Search The process of attracting applicants for a new or vacant position. - 9.
-Internal Search A search conducted within Cincinnati State Technical and Community College.
-Eligible candidates are current employees of the College or those who have been in the employ of the College within the last year and left in good standing. - 10.
-Screening The review of applicants to determine qualified candidates for a position.
+In the case of new or vacant faculty positions, the Dean shall consult with the faculty Program Chair, other program faculty, other divisional and/or department stakeholders, and the Human Resources Department in developing the position description and developing a position opening announcement and/or other recruiting/advertising messages. - 8.
+Position Opening Announcement A written description of the qualifications, requirements, and responsibilities associated with a new or vacant position, used to inform and attract internal and/or external candidates for the position. - 9.
+Search The process of attracting applicants for a new or vacant position.